Neem oil – Benefits, uses and application on plants

 The use of neem oil depends on the needs of your plant, as it is effective for both prevention and acute infestation.

-If there is an acute infestation, you should mix the oil with water and spray generously on the leaves of your plants, including the underside and the soil.
+If there is an acute infestation, you should mix the oil with water and spray it generously on the leaves of your plants, including the underside and the soil.
 Let it sit for 10 min, then gently wipe the leaves off with a soft cloth to keep them dust-free and shiny.

-How often should you apply neem oil?
+How often should you apply neem oil for plants?

 You should apply it around one or two times a week to get the acute infestation under control.
 If you just want to prevent your plants from any pests, you can use the neem oil every 7- to 14 days.
-Note that strong sunshine can cause burning on plant, since it’ll heat up the oil.
-It is best to spray the plant in the evening or a darker place in your home.
+Note that strong sunshine can cause burning on plant since it’ll heat up the oil.
+It is best to spray the plant in the evening or in a darker place in your home.

 What plants not to use neem oil on

 You can use neem oil on almost all plants, but you should be a bit more careful with plants in a sensitive state.
 This is the case for younger plants, especially those that are only a few months old.
-Also repotting leads to a lot of stress, which is why you should avoid using neem oil on your plants the days after.
+Also, repotting leads to a lot of stress, which is why you should avoid using neem oil on your plants the days after.
 To find out how well your plant is coping with the vegetable oil, you can first test it on some leaves before applying it to the whole plant.